cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 `update_def` as there are some settings that should be kept in sync between the two policies.

-As of CFEngine version 3.7 it is reccomended that these setting changes are specified in `def.json` to ease policy framework updates.
+As of CFEngine version 3.7 it is recommended that these setting changes are specified in `def.json` to ease policy framework updates.

 Keep referring to `def.cf` as you read this.